mrhdias/fastkiss/README.md

 # FastKiss - A FastCGI Web Framework for Nim
-⚠️ WARNING: This library is still in heavy development. ⚠️
+⚠️ WARNING: This framework is still in heavy development. ⚠️

 FastKiss is an FastCGI Host/Server Framework for [Nim](https://www.nim-lang.org) Web Applications.
 It was developed against Nginx, but should work with any web server that implements the FCGI spec.